DominicBlais/noodleknocker/README.md

 **Noodle Knocker** makes extensive use of voice interaction through [Deepgram](https://deepgram.com)'s text-to-speech and speech-to-text services.
 Deepgram provides superb performance, allowing for very natural conversational flow and, thereby, a more emotionally and intellectually convincing interaction with the app's AI personalities.

-Internally, **Noodle Knocker** is written with JavaScript, has a number of "hacks" due to Cloudflare Worker's constraints, and makes extensive use of web sockets and Cloudflare's Durable Objects persistent worker system.
+Internally, **Noodle Knocker** is written in JavaScript, has a number of "hacks" due to Cloudflare Worker's constraints, and makes extensive use of WebSockets and Cloudflare's Durable Objects persistent worker system.

 ## What It Looks Like

-To start, set the number of players and their names.
+To start, set the number of players and their names:
 ![Screen 1](docs_media/nk-screen-1.png)

-Once the topic has been randomly chosen, the players get a short presentation by Professor Noodle about it.
+Once the topic has been randomly chosen, the players get a short presentation by Professor Noodle:
 ![Screen 2](docs_media/nk-screen-2.png)

-After the presentation, players can ask Professor Noodle any questions.
+After the presentation, players can ask Professor Noodle any questions:
 ![Screen 3](docs_media/nk-screen-3.png)

 Next comes the key activity: players teach their AI partners (each imbued with unique characteristics) about the topic: